walkerkehoe/walkerkehoe/content/projects/kerosene-nitrous-rocket-1.md

 ### Improving Manufacturability

 Many of the components that had been destroyed in the hot fire test anomaly proved difficult to machine again.
 A few of the parts had dimensions that were not matched well to the dimensions of the aluminum stock we could get, leading to a lot of time spent turning down diameters.
-Further, the requirement that the tanks needed to be hydrostatically tested to a safety factor of 1.5 (1300 psi) meant the threads had to be very tightly toleranced, which was difficult to accomplish on manual tools in the student machine shop.
+Further, the requirement that the tanks needed to be hydrostatically tested to a safety factor of 2 (1300 psi) meant the threads had to be very tightly toleranced, which was difficult to accomplish on manual tools in the student machine shop.

-All of this led to a brainstorm
+All of this led to a brainstorming session in which we decided to combine a few of the components into a single, additively manufactured part and pursue a welded tank design.

 ### Reducing Time Between Tests

+I am a big proponent of iterative design

 ### Throttling